code-collabo/node-mongo/README.md

 #

-Find out how to contribute to community and/or projects documentation in the **contributor docs** section of the [Code Collabo Community and projects documentation](https://code-collabo.gitbook.io/docs/collabo-docs-home/readme)
+Find out how to contribute to node-mongo projects in the **contributor docs** section of the [Code Collabo Community and projects documentation](https://code-collabo.gitbook.io/docs/collabo-docs-home/readme)

 ## Contributors ✨